 How Much Folic Acid Should You Take?

 In general, daily recommendations for B9 are expressed as micrograms (mcg) of dietary folate equivalents (DFE).
 The micrograms of DFE are calculated depending on whether the source is Folate or Folic Acid.
-The best way to check your intake is to read Supplement Facts panels and Nutrition Facts panels on compare DFE amounts.
+The best way to check your intake is to read Supplement Facts panels and Nutrition Facts panels to compare DFE amounts.

 |Age or Stage||Recommended Daily Amounts|